ptibbetts/backup-of-old-wordpress-site.paultibbetts.uk/_posts/2016-07-03-book-delivery-in-time-for-sprint-planning.md

 ---
 ID: 95
 post_title: >
-  book delivery in time for sprint planning
+  delivery was just in time for sprint planning
 author: paul
 post_date: 2016-07-03 13:04:25